aimfeld/ZendDiCompiler/README.md

 }
 ```

+In `ServiceE`, we inject our extended factory.
+If the extended factory is located in a directory scanned by DiWrapper,
+we don't need to provide it as a shared instance.
 Now we can create `RuntimeB` objects as follows:

 ```
 class ServiceE